Wizkiller96/WizBot/docs/guides/docker-guide.md

-# Setting up NadekoBot with Docker
+# Setting up WizBot with Docker

 # DO NOT USE YET - WORK IN PROGRESS